rasmusab/officialcocktails/officialcocktails.com/content/cocktails/french_martini.md

 - Shake the ingredients together vigorously with ice cubes to blend them well and create a frothy texture, then strain the drink into the chilled martini glass for a sophisticated presentation.
 - Garnish the drink with a twist of lemon or a couple of fresh raspberries to add a pop of color and an extra burst of flavor.

-## Alcohol-free alternative to a French martini
+## Alcohol-free alternative to the French martini

 A mocktail that could be an alcohol-free alternative to the French Martini would be the Raspberry Lemonade Mocktail.
 It's a refreshing blend of sweet and tangy flavors that's perfect for any occasion.